tommytracey/udacity_data_engineering/p3_data_warehouse_redshift/README.md

 ### Running the Project
 Here are the steps to run my implementation of this project:

-1. Create a python environment with the dependencies listed on `requirements.txt`
+1. Create a python environment with the dependencies listed in `requirements.txt`
+  - _Tip: Here is a great tool called [pipreqs](https://github.com/bndr/pipreqs).
+With pipreqs you can export a dependencies file  that only contains the set of packages imported in the project code.
+Much cleaner than using_ `pip freeze`.

 1. Add your AWS keys to `dwh.cfg` in the project root folder.

 1. Create a data warehouse cluster in AWS Redshift:
 `$ python create_cluster.py`

-1. Add the cluster endpoint and ARN to `dwh.cfg` in the project root folder.
+1. Add the cluster endpoint and ARN to `dwh.cfg`

 1. Create the Postgres tables:
 `$ python create_tables.py`